Trial date set for man accused of Lowestoft stabbing

-The trial of a 22-year-old who was arrested after a man was seriously injured in a stabbing in Lowestoft last month will take place in December.
+The trial of a 22-year-old who was arrested after a man was seriously injured in a stabbing in Lowestoft in May will take place in December.

-Emergency services were called to reports that a man had been stabbed near East Coast College in St Peter’s Street at around 11.35pm on May 1.
+Emergency services were called to reports that a man had been stabbed in St Peter’s Street at around 11.35pm on May 1.

 The 21-year-old victim had suffered a single stab wound and was initially taken to James Paget University Hospital, before being taken to Addenbrooke's Hospital in Cambridge.

 A case management hearing at Ipswich Crown Court on Monday, October 11, heard that Page’s trial, which is expected to last three days, will get underway on December 13.

 - 1 Norfolk RSPCA store appears on Rip Off Britain

 - 2 Chantry Place 'close to finalising deals' with four major brands

 - 3 'You want to be un-vaccinated?
 Go to Lowestoft' - rock legend's jab at town

 - 4 Revealed: The cheapest towns in Norfolk to buy a home

 - 5 How Norfolk are you?
 Take this quiz to find out